 The damper motor operates on 24 Volts AC and switches power to the motor starter when the damper blades are fully open by the closure of the damper end switch.
 The damper end switch is an adjustable external auxiliary switch which has been factory set to operate when the damper is fully open.
 The damper motor will power closed when the heater cycles off.
-The damper motor will not close unless the blower service switch is in the "LOCAL" position.
 For detailed instructions refer to Damper Motor Replacement & Adjustment (page 89).